Warning as research reveals the dog breeds most at risk as temperatures fall

 "When you've got that cold air in place, and we've got some other things coming together - the position of low pressures - that does increase the chance of some sleet and snow."

-Independent research from Kennel Store has found that 5 of the UK’s favourite dog breeds are at high risk of hypothermia from temperatures below seven degrees, with a further seven popular breeds at medium risk, including the nation’s favourite, Labrador Retriever.
+Independent research from Kennel Store has found that 5 of the UK’s favourite dog breeds are at high risk of hypothermia from temperatures below 7°C, with a further 7 popular breeds at medium risk, including the nation’s favourite, Labrador Retriever.

 Dog breeds most at risk are: